tekdemo/MiniPID/README.md

 #### `SetF(double F)`
 Feed-Forward is a 4th system variable that is very helpful on systems with a target velocity, or other systems where an on-target system results in continous motion.
 Feed forward is not helpful on positional control systems, or other systems where being on target results in halted (or small cyclic) motion.

 Conceptually, Feed-forward defines a "best guess" as to what the system output should be for a given setpoint value.
 Feed forward does not consider what the system is _actually_ doing, and a system driven solely by feed-forward is actually an open-loop system.
-Mathematically, a system driven solely is equivilent to `output=setpoint*F`.
+Mathematically, a feed-forward only system is equivilent to `output=setpoint*F`.

+In most cases, the F term can be calculated very simply by running an output at full speed, and measuring your sensor rate.
+The F term is then `max_output_value/max_sensor_rate`.

-For this class of systems, it's helpful to consider the F term the primary variable.
+For this class of systems, it's helpful to consider the F term the primary variable, and configured first.
 Using F in this way will result in a shorter time-to-target since you don't wait for error buildup (to aquire the I term).
-It's also simpler to tune and more stable since you don't have large P and D terms.

-For tuning, F as the primary variable results in P, I, and D being used for minor corrections, with a much smaller system error.
-P and I will generally be sufficient, and can correct for non-linearities in the system such as such as drag, inertia, friction, and disturbances.
+It's also simpler to tune and more stable since you don't have large P and D terms which will cause oscillation.
+The P, I, and D  values then will then add minor corrections, operating on a much smaller system error.
+In this setup, P and I will generally correct for non-linearities in the system such as such as drag, inertia, and friction.
+D is helpful for providing recovery on sudden loading of the system, or quickly switching to a new setpoint.

 #### `setOutputLimits(double minimum,double maximum)`
 #### `setOutputLimits(double output)`